NuevoFoundation/workshops/content/english/sql_workshop/activity12/_index.md

 <script type="text/javascript" src="_activity12.js"></script>
 <!-- Embed YouTube Video Link here when ready -->

 ## All the guests are here!
-We need to find the Inventor before its too late!
+We need to find the Inventor before it's too late!

 Everyone is having a good time at the party!
-The inventor is somewhere here, and we need to find the inventor!
+The inventor has also arrived, now we need to figure out who the inventor is!
+No one knows what the inventor looks like, but the Dear Leader has given you hints on how to find the inventor!

-### The Information that You Have:
+### The Information You Are Given:
 {{%notice info%}}
-* Favorite food is Pizza
+* The Inventor's favorite food is Pizza.

-* Favorite subject is Math
+* The Inventor's favorite subject is Math.

-* Favorite movie is Big Hero 6
+* The Inventor's favorite movie is "Big Hero 6".
 {{%/notice%}}

-## Task 12: Who is the inventor?
-Use the 'people' database
+### Task 12: Using the database called "people", figure out who the inventor is!
+{{%notice tip%}}
+* Hint 1: The command you use should display the entire "people" database.
+* Hint 2: The command is similar to the one in activity 1 (Learn the `SELECT` command).
+{{%/notice%}}

 {{< rawhtml >}}
 <div class="terminal_div" id="terminal_div">